slerman12/UnifiedML2old/README.md

 tensorboard --logdir exp_local
 ```

+If you want to run a state-of-art RL algorithm using only code meant to spoon-feed a baby, use python RunSimpleExample.py

+If you want to run classification tasks as well as RL in a unified comprehensive framework that is also joyously simple, use python Run.py

+And if you want all of the above, but also faster, distributed training -- on either multiple GPUs/CPUs OR one GPU and multiple CPUs (or even just multiple CPUs... or I guess even just one CPU if you're really testy; the world's your oyster with this one), then use python RunParallel.py

+Each of the above commands has the same interface

 ## License
 The majority of DrQ-v2 is licensed under the MIT license, however portions of the project are available under separate license terms: DeepMind is licensed under the Apache 2.0 license.